gustafsson96/american-the-office-quiz/README.md

 * **Different levels** - At the home page, the user could be given the option to pick their preferred level (such as beginner, intermediate, advanced).
 For this, more questions would have to be added as well.

 * **Countdown** - To make the quiz more challenging, a countdown could be added.
-This could either be done by adding a countdown for each question, or for the entire quiz (such as 10 seconds per question or giving the user a time to complete all ten questions.
+This could either be done by adding a countdown for each question, or for the entire quiz (such as 10 seconds per question or giving the user a specific time to complete all ten questions.
 Perhaps this could be linked to the suggested different levels).

 ## Testing